sillycross/efficient-mlp/README.md

 a CPU hardware feature available on most of the modern CPUs manufactured after 2000.
 [pdf here](https://github.com/sillycross/efficient-mlp/blob/master/main.pdf)

+In this report, we demostrated that by leveraging memory level parallelism, one can design data structures that achieve the performance not considered possible before, typically a few times faster than the current state-of-the-arts.

-We present 3 novel data structures that achieves superior performance via clever use of memory level parallelism:
+We present 3 novel "MLP-grounded" data structures:
 * A lock-free skiplist iterator
 * A priority queue
 * An ordered index